oleewere/ams-solr-metrics-mpack/README.md

 # AMS Solr Sink for Ambari Infra Solr

 ## Generate the mpack from source code
+Before you start, make sure you have ambari-metrics collector is installed in your maven repository. (you can build from ambari source code https://github.com/apache/ambari/tree/trunk/ambari-metrics/ambari-metrics-common, the ambari-metrics-common jar version is inside gradle.properties, but you can redefine that with the `-P` option)

-Download ams-solr-metrics-mpack repository from git then run:
+Download ams-solr-metrics-mpack repository from git then run :
 ```bash
 cd ams-solr-metrics-mpack
 ./gradlew clean buildTar